-Add snap peas, sliced cucumber, and green onion to a large bowl.
-Drizzle with half of marinade.
+- Add snap peas, sliced cucumber, and green onion to a large bowl.
+Drizzle with half of the dressing.
 Toss to combine.
 Add the bread and drizzle with remaining dressing.
 Toss to combine.
 Add cilantro.
 Toss.
 Season with salt and pepper.
 Can be assembled 1 hour in advance.

 - When you're ready to grill the chicken.
 Make sure the grates are clean.
 Preheat the grill to medium-high.
 You want it at about 400 degrees.
 Lightly oil the grill with canola oil.